For those days when your little one has lots of energy—and you don't.

-Your little one will love pulling the train around the room on fantastique pretend adventures.
+Your little hero in the making will love pulling the truck around the room on exciting, pretend rescue-missions.

-Whether they're setting up a clinic for their stuffies or role playing to reduce anxiety about going to the doctor, a toy doctor's kit is the perfect blend of fun and learning.
+Whether they're recording a tutorial for their stuffies or role-playing to document the affairs of the day, a toy vlogger kit is the perfect blend of modern technology and make-believe.

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.

 - 15 Easy, Fun Math Activities for Preschoolers and Toddlers - Motherly ›

 - How to Keep Kids Busy Without Screen Time: 20 Old-School Activities ›